abdusali1234/frontend/frontend/README.md

-# Report UCL - Frontend
+#  UCL Resolve - Frontend

-Welcome to the frontend of Report UCL!
-Report UCL allows any student, staff or visitor to easily report any issue they encounter to UCL Estates.
+Welcome to the frontend of UCL Resolve!
+UCL Resolve allows any student, staff or visitor to easily report any issue they encounter to UCL Estates.

 ## Instalation